 - Fidget spinners and other toys designed for adults.
-The "designed for adults" is the key point here; they don’t have to meet safety standards for children.
+If it says "designed for adults," beware.
+This means the maker doesn't have to meet US toy safety standards for children.

 - "Hatching" toys.
 As they hatch they generate small pieces that can become — you guessed it — choking hazards.

 - Makeup.
-Apparently, it can contain asbestos and other toxic chemicals.
+Some brands can contain toxic chemicals.
 Personally, I think young kids shouldn't wear makeup anyway.

-When it comes to toys for children, "back to basics" is best: simple toys that encourage pretend play, creativity, fine motor skills, language skills, and movement.
+When it comes to toys for children, back to basics is best: simple toys that encourage pretend play, creativity, fine motor skills, language skills, and movement.
 Think things like dolls, puppets, costumes, train sets, blocks and other building sets, balls, jump ropes, bikes, books — and, of course, all kinds of art supplies.
-These are the kinds of toys that give the most sustained kind of fun, ones that require imagination and interaction and get kids moving, and help kids in their development.
+These are the kinds of toys that give the most sustained kind of fun, ones that require imagination and interaction, get kids moving, and help kids in their development.

-Toys without screens.
-With even preschoolers in remote school, everyone has way too much screen time.
+- Toys without screens.
+Many children have way too much screen time.
 So skip the electronics this year.

-Toys you can play with together.
-We are all spending so much time together, so it’s great if we can have fun doing it.
+- Toys you can play with together.
 Look for games that you can play as a family — there are so many out there.
 Or get a train set or building kit that you can do together.
 We need each other more than ever before, and we need fun; getting both at the same time is a wonderful holiday gift.